 Nationally, the statistics show that students from these groups tend to do less well than their peers in public examinations and so the aim of this money is to try to close that attainment gap.

-Click here to access the application form if you judge that you might be eligble.
+Students in receipt of free school meals are entitled to support and funding for a variety of school trips and visits during the year.
+Click here to access the application form if you judge that you might be eligible.

 At Winterbourne Academy we view the needs of all students as important and we strive to create the best opportunities and experiences for every single student at the school.
 In addition to the Pupil Premium grant the school provides financial support for students from lower income families through our Hardship Fund.